-Scalp scabs can be itchy, unsightly, and frustrating.
-Scratching generally makes them worse and increases your chances of infection.
-In many cases, scalp scabs clear up on their own or with over-the-counter treatments.
 Most of the time, they don’t indicate serious illness.
-If you can’t identify the cause of scalp scabs, or if they’re spreading or appear infected, see your doctor.
+If you can’t identify the cause of your scabs and sores, or if they’re spreading or appear infected, see your doctor.

 Read about some of the most common causes of scalp issues, including dandruff, lice, and more.